PaulBrownDFS/PaulBrownDFS.github.io/Unveil_Lazy_Image_Loader/README.md

 # unveil.js
-### A very lightweight plugin to lazy load images for jQuery or Zepto.js
+### A very lightweight plugin to lazy load images for jQuery or Zepto js

+## < picture > tag lazy loading added by Paul Brown July 2020

 Most of us are familiar with the [Lazy Load](http://www.appelsiini.net/projects/lazyload) plugin by [Mika Tuupola](http://www.appelsiini.net/).